 Although the sessions aren't the same for everyone, they follow a general guideline.
 The goal is to focus on and accomplish as much as possible within the typical 60 minutes.

-During the second 20 minutes, therapists introduce the topic of the current session.
+During the second 20 minutes, therapists introduce the current session's topic.
 As the discussion progresses, they relate the topic to the patients' current concerns.

 The final 20 minutes involves exploring how the patients understand and respond to the topic.
 Therapists review the patients' plans and preparedness for possible triggers over the coming days.
 Then, they assign homework for patients to complete before the next session.

-Like most conseling strategies, there are pros and cons with CBT.
-It can be helpful in treating some mental health problems, but may not be successful or suitable for everyone.
+Like most counseling strategies, CBT has pros and cons.
+While it can be helpful in treating some mental health problems, it may not be successful or suitable for everyone.
 Let's explore a few of the advantages and disadvantages.

 Pros of CBT